johndelacroix/almost-pair-a-dice/README.md

 ]
 ```

+* Fetch the distribution from the rolls made. **Important:** You need to execute simulate the `diceroll` endpoint first before executing this.
+It will return `[]` if no simulations will be fetched from db
 * http://localhost:8080/dicedistribution (By default diceCount=3&diceSides=6 but you can specify other values and append it in the endpoint i.e. `http://localhost:8080/dicedistribution?diceCount=6&diceSides=9`)

 Sample response: